thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 The *Mirroring Principle* asserts a structural correspondence between two networks, one organisational (the org-chart) and one structural (the system architecture).
 Said differently, our communication structures dictate our system boundaries.
 Because technical modules naturally map directly to specific design teams, organisational structure and technical architecture will always tend to align.

-Messy corporate structures produce messy software!
+Again, messy corporate structures produce messy software!

 This was summarised in the 2016 paper [The Mirroring Hypothesis](https://www.hbs.edu/ris/Publication%20Files/Colfer%20Baldwin%20Mirroring%20Hypothesis%20Ind%20Corp%20Change-2016_8aa320ff-6aa6-42ef-b259-d139012faaf6.pdf) by Baldwin and Colfer.
 They concluded that **the organisational ties in firms will correspond to the technical dependencies in the work being performed**.